NimonSour/interthread/README.md

     value: i8,
 }

-// note we use here the `edit` argument
+// we use here the `edit` argument
 // indicating the part of code
 // we want to change
 #[actor(channel=2, edit(play))]